-Proposals for the purchase of the Notes must be in the form of the proposal for purchase attached hereto or, if submitted electronically, in accordance with the requirements prescribed herein.
+Proposals for the purchase of the Notes must be in the form of the proposals for purchase attached hereto or, if submitted electronically, in accordance with the requirements prescribed herein.
+Proposals shall be made separately for Series A Notes and for Series B Notes.
 A proposal may be for all or any part of the Notes but any proposal for a part must be for \$100,000, or a whole multiple thereof and a separate proposal will be required for each part of the Notes for which a separate interest rate is bid.
 Unless all bids are rejected, the Notes will be awarded to the bidder or bidders offering to purchase the Notes at the lowest net interest cost, computed as to each interest rate stated by adding the total interest which would be paid at such rate and deducting therefrom the premium offered, if any.
+The District may award the Series A Notes and the Series B Notes to different bidders, in its sole discretion.
 As between proposals resulting in the same lowest net interest cost to the District, the award will be made on the basis of the highest principal amount of the Notes specified.
 No bid for less than par and accrued interest, if any, will be considered and the District reserves the right to award to any bidder all or any part of the Notes bid for in its proposal.
-If a bidder is awarded only part of the Notes bid for in its proposal, any premium offered in such proposal will be proportionately reduced so that the resulting net interest cost to the District with respect to the Notes awarded is the same as that contained in the bidder's proposal with respect to the entire amount bid, carried to six decimal places.
+If a bidder is awarded only part of the Notes bid for in its proposal, any premium offered in in such proposal will be proportionately reduced so that the resulting net interest cost to the District with respect to the Notes awarded is the same as that contained in the bidder's proposal with respect to the entire amount bid, carried to six decimal places.
 The purchase price must be paid in Federal Funds.